 P & S Fabrics (no website, 359 Broadway, Manhattan, 212-226-1534)

 P & S is the type of old-school yarn and fabric shop I grew up with.
 The yarn selection is pretty standard in a big box store type of way, but the staff are very knowledgeable and there is a good range of notions, as well as fabric and sewing supplies.
 If you run out of yarn during your trip, this is an very inexpensive way to stock up while supporting a local business (instead of going to one of New York City’s Michaels locations).
 Call ahead for the schedule.
 (Tip: Lion Brand Yarns are much cheaper here than at the Lion Brand Yarn Studio, but P & S doesn’t carry the LB Collection.)
+Updated to add: P & S Fabrics now has a G+ page with hours posted.

 I haven’t been to Purl in ages, so I’m not really qualified to review it thoroughly.
 I did enjoy the overall vibe and that they combined a yarn shop with a quilting shop, but I remember suffering from major sticker shock.
 The prices were high by NYC yarn shop standards, but in line with shopping in overpriced SoHo standards.